jeffreykirchner/multi_user_socket_template/README.md

 ### local_settings.py:
 Rename local_settings_sample.py to local_settings.py<br>
 local_settings.py is used for local development and is excluded from the repo<br>.
-Update the database section of this file with the info from your locally run instance of Postgresdb.
+Update the database section of this file with the info from your locally run instance of PostgreSQL.

 ### Python and Virtual Environment Setup:
 Install Python 3.12: